QuantEcon/continuous_time_mcs/ctmc_lectures/kolmogorov_bwd.md

 The restriction $K(x,x) = 0$ for all $x$ implies that $(X_t)$ actually jumps at each jump time.

+We call the algorithm stated above the **jump chain algorithm** for the pair $\lambda, K$.

 ## Computing the Semigroup

-For the jump process $(X_t)$ with time varying intensities described in the algorithm just given, calculating the Markov semigroup is not a trivial exercise.
+For the jump process $(X_t)$ with time varying intensities described in the jump chain algorithm, calculating the Markov semigroup is not a trivial exercise.

 The approach we adopt is